eclipse-tractusx/item-relationship-service/cd/test-data/README.md

-# How to load test data into PRS
+# How to load test data into IRS

 1. Download latest test data json files by running `./download-test-data-from-tgd.sh <env>` replacing env with the environment (int or dev)
 2. Check json files for correctness.
 3. If needed manipulate aspect URLS as described in the section below.
 Check json files for correctness.
-4. Commit the files and load test data using the "PRS Load Test Data" workflow
+4. Commit the files and load test data using the "IRS Load Test Data" workflow

 ## Update PartAspectUpdate.json with correct consumer URLS